gknova61/CarMaxxer/README.md

   3. Run updateData.py
   4. Wait and repeat

-Scripts will need to be run through at least once (with some time apart for new sales) before a sales.db SQLite database shows in the working directory.
+After the first two runs (with some time apart for new sales), a `sales.db` file will be generated.
+This is an SQLite database that will show in the current working directory.